If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 While a nice bottle of whiskey is always a great Father’s Day gift idea, there are also many different gift sets and booze-related items to choose from.
-Distilleries collaborate with craftspeople, chocolate makers, and bakeries, and offer special edition bottles around Father’s Day, opening up a whole world of gifting options that are unique and appealing to the spirits-loving fathers out there.
+Distilleries collaborate with craftspeople, chocolate makers and bakeries, and offer special edition bottles around Father’s Day, opening up a whole world of gifting options that are unique and appealing to the spirits-loving fathers out there.

 4. The Sexton Ghost Tumbler Set

 These glasses were created by Maximilian Eicke specifically with the bottle design of Irish whiskey brand The Sexton in mind.
-The dark amber glass and eye-catching shape matches the whiskey, which doesn’t actually come with the glasses, but is an affordable sherry cask-matured single malt that you can easily find online.
+The dark amber glass and eye-catching shape match the whiskey, which doesn’t actually come with the glasses but is an affordable sherry cask-matured single malt that you can easily find online.
 Use these for any cocktail you can think of, or just pour a dram of whiskey neat or with some ice, and enjoy.
 They are dishwasher-safe and stackable, so cleaning and storing is easy.

-5. Highland Park Whisky Kringle
+6. Highland Park Whisky Kringle

 If you are unfamiliar with a kringle, it’s a ring-shaped pastry with Danish origins.
 Scotch whisky distillery Highland Park is located in the Orkney Islands, so it shares a Viking heritage with the Danes, which lead to this collaboration with Wisconsin bakery O&H. The pastry has whisky-infused caramel and honey-whisky glaze, bringing together the malt and smoke notes of Highland Park and the sweetness of this traditional pastry.
-Order this before 6/20, as it’s only available for a limited time.

-9. Andrés Confiserie Suisse J. Rieger & Co.
+7. Andrés Confiserie Suisse J. Rieger & Co.
 Collection

 Two Kansas City institutions meet here, one a fine chocolate maker, the other a whiskey distillery.
 André’s Confiserie Suisse incorporated the whiskey from J. Rieger & Co. into this gift set of chocolates and sweets, including Chocolate Shots, Kansas City Whiskey Caramel Bar, and KC Whiskey Caramel Sauce.
 The shots and gift box are only available for pickup, but you can order the bar and caramel sauce online if you don’t live in Kansas City.

-10. Nelson’s Mini Barrel
+8. Nelson’s Mini Barrel

-Nelson’s Green Brier is a distillery making delicious small batch Tennessee whiskey in Nashville.
+Nelson’s Green Brier is a distillery making delicious small-batch Tennessee whiskey in Nashville.
 In addition to the whiskey, there are some gifts you can order online like this mini two-liter barrel.
-It’s made from the same wood used to mature the whiskey, and can be used to either further age your own whiskey at home, or barrel age a cocktail of your choice.
+It’s made from the same wood used to mature the whiskey and can be used to either further age your own whiskey at home, or barrel age a cocktail of your choice.
 Try mixing up a bunch of Manhattans, pour it in the hole at the top, and let it sit for a few weeks to see how the flavors develop.